-It’s a complex question but as a Dublin City Council member and a Mid Ohio Regional Planning Commission (MORPC) executive board member, I continually work with each of our adjacent jurisdictions to coordinate growth and land use in ways that benefit all parties.
+It’s a complex question but as a Dublin City Council member and a Mid Ohio Regional Planning Commission (MORPC) Vice Chair, I continually work with each of our adjacent jurisdictions to coordinate growth and land use in ways that benefit all parties.
 Part of the complexity of this coordination is understanding that each jurisdiction adjacent to the Route 33 Corridor expects to generate revenue from development.
 But since each jurisdiction generates revenue in a different way, the kind of development each prefers is as different as the funding models themselves.

 Dublin is primarily funded by a 2% income tax (61% of revenue) on workers -- thus it desires offices full of high wage earners.
 Jerome Township is funded by property tax (70%) and miscellaneous taxes (30%) and therefore wants the high property value from multifamily housing.
 Union County is funded through property tax (25%), sales tax (25%) and miscellaneous taxes (50%) and consequently wants high retail sales volume and high property values.

 Each entity, with their available funds, pursues development that will allow them to continue to meet the needs and wishes of their residents.
 Mutual respect and understanding are the path to success for all parties along the corridor.